sshalu12/geovisualizer/README.md

 3. Run `npm start`

 # Flask Server
-1. To Run the flask server run command `make run-api`.
+1. To Run the flask server run command `make run-api` in another terminal.
-2. web page will be accessible at port number 1000 and at this url http://localhost:1000/
+2. Server will be accessible at this url http://localhost:1000/